Tirreno–Adriatico

 Tirreno–Adriatico, nicknamed the "Race of the Two Seas", is an elite road cycling stage race in Italy, run between the Tyrrhenian and Adriatic coasts.
-Traditionally held in the early part of the season, it is considered to be an important preparation for the Giro d'Italia.
+Traditionally held in the early part of the season, and usually counter-programmed with the Paris-Nice/'Race to the Sun', it is considered to be an important preparation for the Giro d'Italia.
 It is part of the UCI World Tour, cycling's highest level of professional men's races.

 First held in 1966, the race was held over three stages.
 Since 2002 it is held over seven stages.
 Except for the first edition, the last stage has always finished in San Benedetto del Tronto on the Adriatic Seaside.
 Belgian Roger De Vlaeminck holds the record for most wins with six consecutive victories in the 1970s.
 Italian Francesco Moser also finished six times on the podium and won the race twice.

 History

 The Tirreno–Adriatico was created in 1966 by the Lazio-based cycling club Forze Sportive Romane.
 As all the illustrious Italian cycling races were held in Northern Italy, the race was named "Tre Giorni del Sud" (English: Three days of the South).
 The first edition was a three-day race, starting on 11 March 1966 in Rome and finishing two days later in Pescara.
 Dino Zandegù won the inaugural edition.
 In 1967 the second edition was run over five stages, won by Franco Bitossi.

 In the 1970s the young race manifested itself as an ideal preparation race for the monument classic Milan–San Remo which was run one week later.
 Belgian classics specialist Roger De Vlaeminck monopolized the race with six consecutive wins.
 After De Vlaeminck's reign, the race was the scene of the rivalry between Italian cycling icons Giuseppe Saronni and Francesco Moser, each winning the event twice.

 From 1984 to 2001 the race grew to an event raced over six to eight stages and the location shifted more towards northern Central Italy.
 Swiss time trial specialist Tony Rominger and Danish rider Rolf Sørensen won the race twice in the 1990s.

 Since 2002 the Tirreno–Adriatico is raced over seven stages, starting on Italy's western, Tyrrhenian seashore and finishing in San Benedetto del Tronto on the Adriatic Sea.
 In 2005 it was included in the inaugural UCI ProTour calendar, but was reclassified in 2008 as a continental tour event when organizer RCS Sport withdrew all its events from the UCI's premier calendar.
 Since 2011 it is part of the UCI World Tour.

 In recent years the race regularly includes mountain stages in the Apennines and many Grand Tours specialists use it as an early-season test towards the stage races later in the year.
 Tour de France winners Vincenzo Nibali, Cadel Evans and Alberto Contador feature on the roll of honour of the Tirreno since 2010.
 Colombian climber Nairo Quintana won the 50th edition in 2015 and again in 2017.

-The 2020 event was postponed due to the COVID-19 pandemic.
+The 2020 event was postponed due to the COVID-19 pandemic and held in September.